My Morning Jacket to release surprise 'The Waterfall II' album this week

 After fans speculated over a possible companion project to 2015’s ‘The Waterfall’ album, My Morning Jacket have now confirmed that ‘The Waterfall II’ will be released digitally this Friday (July 10) via ATO.

-To celebrate, the band will host a listening party on their Facebook and YouTube channels on Thursday (July 9).
-A physical release of ‘The Waterfall II’ will arrive on August 28 – you can pre-order it here.
+To celebrate, the band will host a listening party on their Facebook and YouTube channels this Thursday (July 9).
+A physical release of ‘The Waterfall II’ will arrive on August 28 – you can pre-order your copy here.

 — my morning jacket (@mymorningjacket) July 7, 2020